chogalesoham/chogalesoham/README.md

-# Hello there, I'm Soham Chogale! 👋
+# Hey there, I'm Soham Chogale! 👋

 I'm a Full-Stack Web Developer with experience in both frontend and backend technologies, building responsive, user-friendly web applications.
 My goal is to deliver seamless user experiences by combining design and development skills.